-Colby Delorme is one of the founding creators of Influence Mentoring Society, and was appointed Chairperson of the IMS’ Board of Directors in December 2020.
-With over 26 years of experience in business and as an entrepreneur, Mr Delorme has built multiple business and is currently the President of the Imagination Group of Companies.
+Colby Delorme is one of the founding creators of Influence Mentoring Society and was appointed Chairperson of the IMS’ Board of Directors in December 2020.
+With over 26 years of business experience and entrepreneurship experience, Mr. Delorme has built multiple businesses and is currently the Imagination Group of Companies president.
 Mr. Delorme’s experience has spanned the construction industry, brand development and marketing, a certification practice, franchise development, tobacco manufacturing, and business consulting.
-Mr. Delorme is also a celebrated industry leader; in 2010 he was inducted into the Calgary Top 40 Under 40 and won the Big Idea 2.
-In 2014, Mr. Delorme was the recipient of the Dr. Douglas Cardinal Award from the University of Calgary.
+Mr. Delorme is also a celebrated industry leader; in 2010, he was inducted into the Calgary Top 40 Under 40 and won the Big Idea 2.
+In 2014, Mr. Delorme received the Dr. Douglas Cardinal Award from the University of Calgary.
 Colby Delorme has a long and varied career in Not-For-Profit and Corporate governance, sitting on many boards over the past 15 years.

 Jay is currently a Senior Consultation Advisor for the Major Projects Management Office, Natural Resources Canada.
 Jay brings knowledge and awareness of Indigenous issues and the Government of Canada’s obligations and commitments with respect to Indigenous Peoples.
 Jay has a unique understanding of the diversity of the culture, the history, legal rights, politics and an understanding of the top issues for Indigenous Peoples; both politically and socially.

 LLB, BA, BCL - Secretary